 - A Gummy Smile

 If you are bothered about your gummy smile (the showing of too much gum tissue around your teeth when you smile), gum contouring can tackle or reduce the severity of this problem.
-More of the crowns of your teeth will be exposed to achieve a balanced ratio of pink (gums) vs white (teeth), leaving you with a more proportionate and an aesthetically pleasing smile.
+Your teeth will be exposed to achieve a balanced ratio of pink (gums) vs white (teeth), leaving you with a proportionate and an aesthetically pleasing smile.

 - Periodontal Gum Disease

-In some persistent cases of gum disease, gum contouring can help to treat and prevent recurrence of the disease by giving your gums better access to home cleaning.
+In some persistent cases of gum disease, gum contouring can help to treat and prevent recurrence of the disease by giving your gums enhanced access to home cleaning.

 A Deep Cavity in Your Tooth